dabizznich/demoHtml/README.md

-# Personal Website
+# Welcome to my Landing Page
-A beginning HTML Site from the Computing Fundamentals Course used for a homepage.
+A personal website used to link to various projects.

 # Author
 Kyle Bichich